 A properly formulated vegan PWO will include ingredients that are scientifically proven to augment athletic performance:

-Most people associate consumption of caffeine with it's ability to kick lethargy's butt, but less known is that it has also been shown in studies to actually increase strength levels.
+Most people associate the consumption of caffeine with its ability to kick lethargy's butt, but it has also been shown in studies actually to increase strength levels (1).